-It is a medicinal plant and used since ancient times in Europe for treatment of stones and urogenital disorders.
+It is a medicinal plant, and used since ancient times in Europe for the treatment of stones, and urogenital disorders.
 It has significant prophylactic effect on recurrent cystitis.
-The leaves have diuretic properties and used in retention of fluid, swelling, bloating, and urinary infections.
+The leaves have diuretic properties, and used in retention of fluid, swelling, bloating, and urinary infections.

-Leaves are obovate and smooth edged.
-Bark is reddish brown in colour.
-Flowers appear in cluster and are white-pink in colour.
+Leaves are obovate, and smooth edged.
+Bark is reddish brown in color.
+Flowers appear in cluster, and are white-pink in color.
 After flowering berries develop.

 - Kingdom: Plantae – Plants